its paid sponsors, whose products you need!

 anti-gun groups as evidence of support for their noble cause within

-.
+the firearms community.
 Such gun-banning groups are always

 trolling for pet “experts,” those Second Amendment quislings supposedly